Spectrum Analyzer: Audio FFT

 Real-time FFT audio spectrum analyzer & oscilloscope with peak hold & dB SPL

-Spectrum Analyzer is the most accurate real-time audio FFT spectrum analyzer and oscilloscope for Android.
+Spectrum Analyzer is a real-time audio FFT spectrum analyzer and oscilloscope for Android.
 Visualize sound frequencies from 20 Hz to 20 kHz with 2048-point FFT precision — see exactly what your ears hear, in real time, with studio-grade accuracy.

 Whether you tune a live PA, check the harmonics of a guitar, debug an op-amp, hunt a rattle in a car, or chase a buzzing noise at home, Spectrum Analyzer turns your phone into a professional FFT analyzer and oscilloscope.